skylercomet/SkylerComet.github.io/_posts/2025-03-05-the-end-of-celeste.md

 tags: [Story]
 ---

+(Hi!
+This piece is inspired by, dedicated to, and quotes the lovely A. K. Ronin!
+While I don't believe he's published any work publically, I asked for how he would like to have been credited and was given his blessing.
+To Ronin, thank you for this second lease on creation—I intend to use it to its fullest.
+And to the reader, whether you were with me from the beginning or just joining now, I hope you enjoy.)

+---

 I think I shut myself out that day, to be honest.

 The panic I felt in that one moment was more than I could take.
 It was something about the scientific nature of the meeting and the curiosity I had about what was coming.
 It helped that my dad took me to the appointment rather than my mother—she had her own agendas.
 I remember how we butted heads in front of the psychiatrist during the first meeting over what was true and false about me and what we thought was going on.
 I could tell the doctor was uncomfortable with it—they rushed me along to the testing to avoid having to listen to us getting more and more aggressive over my past.